Helping patients live fully

 For information on how to apply to a Selective Admissions program, please email us at selectiveadmissions@macomb.edu.
 Selective Admissions applicants are encouraged to meet with an academic advisor or counselor prior to submitting an application to the program.
 This meeting will allow for review of the application process, program prerequisites and requirements.
 Contact the Counseling and Academic Advising Office at 586.445.7999 for office hours.

-The total number of graduates from Macomb Community College Occupational Therapy Assistant Program during the 3-year period of 2018-2020 was 80 with an overall graduation rate of 77%.
+The total number of graduates from Macomb Community College Occupational Therapy Assistant Program during the three-year period of 2020-2022 was with an overall graduation rate of 70%.

 ---|---|---|